 Help your young scientist explore acidity during this simple experiment you can do on the kitchen counter.
 Click on the below links to print off your (free) experiment!

 Will you be walking your student through the experiment?
-The free teaching guide (the first link) is for you!
+The free teaching guide (the second link) is for you!
 This includes discussion prompts, and extra detail.
-The student experiment (second link) is a student-led lesson for curious young scientists (who can read well).
+The student experiment (first link) is a student-led lesson for curious young scientists (who can read well).

 Familiarize your student with the terms “acid” and “acidity,” and demonstrate fun acid/base reactions!